ataeiamirhosein/ataeiamirhosein/README.md

 ## Hi there 👋

-🔭 I’m currently working on 5G / 6G intelligent networks
+🔭 I'm currently working on 5G and 6G intelligent networks

 <!--